uzukwujp/knowledgecity-assessment/README.md

 ## Brief Overview

 Cilium CNI is a center piece of my architectural design.
 The design involves deploying two Kubernetes clusters, one in the primary region and the other in the failover region.
 Cilium acting as both a CNI and service mesh that joins the two clusters.
 Cilium takes care of routing traffic across clusters as oppose to using AWS Load Balancers.
-This design choice saves us a lot cost.
+This design choice saves us a lot of cost.

 Also  Mysql database will be deployed in the primary region and a read replica in the failover region.
 Deploying a read replica also saves us cross region cost.